EU AI Act for Banks: Credit Scoring and Fraud AI Compliance 2026

 What This Means Practically

 German banks need to audit their AI systems now.
 Credit scoring models need the full high-risk treatment.
 Fraud detection needs careful classification.
 Customer-facing AI needs transparency mechanisms.
 BaFin will be watching, and they’ve already signaled they’ll coordinate with AI Act enforcement.
+An AI risk assessment framework is a practical starting point for that audit.
+Banks evaluating deployment platforms should also review Azure OpenAI’s compliance posture and ChatGPT Enterprise before committing to a vendor.

 How Compound Law Helps